exmachina30/jitera-infrastructure-assignment/readme.md

 - **Amazon MSK (Managed Streaming for Apache Kafka)**: For reliable and high-throughput data streaming.
 - **Amazon KMS (Key Management Service)**: For secure encryption of sensitive data.

+### Kubernetes Additions

+- **Kafka Connect**: Deployed on EKS to enable data integration and streaming pipelines.
+- **Sink Connector**: Configured to process and transfer data to downstream systems, such as S3, once backend services are operational.

 ### Features

 - **Scalable Infrastructure**: Automatically handles dynamic workload increases using Amazon EKS and MSK.